 Confronting another myth about voice-based media, researchers timed participants when they reconnected with an old friend.
 They found the call took about the same amount of time as reading and responding to e-mail.

-The researchers said the results both reveal and challenge people’s assumptions about communication media.
+The researchers said the results both reveal and challenge people’s assumptions about texting vs calling.
 And that comes at a moment when managing relationships via technology is especially important.

 “We’re being asked to maintain physical distance, but we still need these social ties for our well-being — even for our health,” Kumar said.